 The latter article told a story in which Police Scotland states: “We are aware of a report that genuine hillwalkers were prevented access to a bothy full of revellers.
 They were forced to continue on in bad weather and subsequently had to be rescued off the hillside.”
 Alongside their statement came the announcement that, in conjunction with the MBA, and several other organisations, Police Scotland were launching ‘Bothy Watch’, a programme to “promote sustainable and safe use of the bothies… [and] educate the new generation of users on the proper etiquette surrounding their use in order to reduce potential for anti-social behaviour.”

 So just how severe is the situation?
-We called up Neil Stewart, Publicity Coordinator for the Mountain Bothies Association, to talk about Bothy Watch and the state of bothies in 2019.
+We called up Neil Stewart, Publicity Coordinator for the Mountain Bothies Association, to talk about Bothy Watch and the state of bothies today.

 “Bothy Watch is specific to the South of Scotland area, where there have been occasional but persistent problems with vandalism at bothies,” says Neil, who, like everyone at the MBA, works as a volunteer.
 “Police Scotland were concerned that the selfish behaviour we sometimes see at bothies could lead to unhappy outcomes.